|Roman Urdu Bibles are used by many Christians from the South Asian subcontinent (Photo credit: Wikipedia)|

 I use this phrase to highlight Christian hypocrisy.
 We all know that believers are fond of claiming moral superiority over nonbelievers.
 And yet, their deeds often suggest otherwise.

 My use of this phrase is not intended to signify that I believe all believers are wicked.
-I use it to point out the hypocrisy inherent in claiming that their religion makes them morally superior to the rest of us.
+I believe no such thing.
+Rather, I use the phrase to point out the hypocrisy inherent in claiming that their religion makes them morally superior to the rest of us.